subatomicglue/maggen/coilbot_MarlinDriver/customizations/README.md

 - `M117` Set LCD Message (`M117 done`)
 - `M300` Play a Tone  (`M300 S220 P200`)

-Setup for 1 unit per revolution:
+Setup for 1 unit per revolution (optional, these should already be default in Marlin changes above):
 ```
 G91
 G21